README.md

 โโโ progress.pdf # Visual progress report

-We provide additional task markdowns in the tasks/ folder.
-You can also write your own task markdown and point --data-dir to your own dataset.
+We provide ready-to-run task markdowns and datasets in the tasks/ folder of this repository.
+You can also write your own task description and point the run at your own dataset.

 License